Inverness & Loch Ness Area Sightseeing

 The Glenurquhart Highland Games are held here in August.

-Also in the village is the Nessieland Castle Monster Centre (previously known as the Original Loch Ness Monster Visitor Centre) which features exhibitions, a cinema, Nessieland Castle, children's activity centre, plus a hotel, coffee shop/restaurant, gift shop, etc. Scottish Tourist Board 3 star visitor attraction.
+Also in the village is the Nessieland which features a multi-lingual documentary, children's activity playground, hotel, coffee shop/restaurant, gift shop, etc. Scottish Tourist Board 3 star visitor attraction.
 Open all year.
 Tel: 01456 450342.

 Bridgend House by the village green in Drumnadrochit is a 4 star B&B. Choice of rooms (single, double, twin).
 Open March - September.
 Tel: 01456 450865.